"Pebbles End" (Page last updated 17th May 2011)

 Fictitious background / back story.

-The modeled scene is looking south with the Fleet and Chesil Beach on the back scene.
+The modelled scene is looking south with the Fleet and Chesil Beach on the back scene.
 However a minimum gauge layout in this location is only stretching reality a short way to create my fictitious railway.
 Whitehead's Torpedo Works on the other side of Portland Road to the east did have a short 18" gauge and later 2ft gauge system.
 So for my fictional back history all I have done is extend that system over the road and assumed that, as later developments took place, it changed ownership and evolved.
 So phase 1 - transporting test gear to/ from Whitehead's torpedo works and The Fleet in connection with underwater weaponry testing.
 Phase 2 (current\) during the 1970s the area was redeveloped and a new road bridge built.
 The Whitehead's use had dwindled to virtually nothing so the link over the main road was closed.
 However the line was not closed but bought by local narrow gauge railway enthusiasts who lifted the existing track and adapted it so that it reached the new fish landing facility on the south side of the Fleet adjacent to Smallmouth.
 It was used as a running line for the group's preserved stock and also for transporting shell fish and other landed fish stocks.
 Phase 3 is the current work in progress and will see the line open with tourist passenger services supplementing the shell fish operation.

 Back to page top | To the start of the build log | To the latest update